SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_mSphere_2015.md

 Benjamini-Hochberg procedure using an experiment-wide Type I error rate of 0.05.

-**Acknowledgements**
+**Funding statement**

 This work was supported by grants from the National Institutes for Health to PDS (R01GM099514, R01HG005975, P30DK034933, University of Michigan GI SPORE) and GYC (University of Michigan GI SPORE, ARRA Supplement P30CA4659-22S3, and R01 CA166879).
+JPZ, GYC, and PDS designed the experiments; JPZ and NTB carried out the experiments; JPZ, NTB, and PDS analyzed the data; JPZ and PDS wrote the initial drafts of the manuscript and all authors were involved in its editing.

+**Contributions**

+All authors contributed to the design of the experiments.
+JPZ and NTB carried out the experiments and generated the data.
+JPZ and PDS analyzed the data.
+All authors participated in interpreting the results.
+JPZ and PDS wrote the manuscript and NTB and GYC helped with the final editing of the text.

 **References**